spiritoffootball/sof-organisations/README.md

 ## Setup

-This plugin provides three bare-bones Custom Post Types and Custom Taxonomies.
+This plugin provides three bare-bones Custom Post Types and Custom Taxonomies:

+* Organisations
+* Partners
+* Ball Hosts

+These can be individually enabled on the "Settings &rarr; SOF Organisations" page.

 You will need to add any necessary ACF Custom Fields to a Field Group attached to the Custom Post Types.
 Each Field should be linked to the corresponding CiviCRM Custom Field attached to the Contact Type that is synced to the Custom Post Types.

+### Pledgeball integration

+This only applies to "The Ball 2022" at the moment.
+All the Custom Post Types above will need to be enabled.